mikestone/prez/README.md

 Copy the file where-ever you want and then run it by opening it in your browser!

+Alternatively, launch the presentation directly in your browser without creating the HTML file:

+    $ prez start MyPresentation

 ## Contributing

 1. Fork it ( https://github.com/mikestone/prez/fork )